 For the purposes of this Working Paper “scientific research” is defined as:

-a) Vessel-based activities collecting environmental data and information without extraction of fisheries resources under the purview of SIOFA, and/or
+a) Vessel-based activities collecting environmental data and work conducted under the scope of Scientific Committee (‘SC’) activity that includes information gathering without extraction of fisheries resources,

-b) Fishing activities collecting data from marine living resources under the scope of an SC activity.
+b) Conducting fishing activities collecting data from marine living resources including potential or established fishery resources.

 For the purpose of this Working Paper, “research cruises” is defined as single trips conducted by a dedicated research vessel under the scope of an SC activity, where the sale of commercial catch is not the primary objective of the trip.

+Research conducted by fishing vessels is [not] subject to this framework.

-Specific provisions for Scientific Research activities
+Specific provisions for Scientific Research activities and catches

 Any Contracting Party, CNCP, PFE or a third-party planning to use a vessel or vessels for Scientific Research purposes as defined in paragraph 4, shall notify the SIOFA Secretariat at least 30 days prior to the commencement of the survey, and provide a copy of the Scientific Research Activities (SRAs).